8 Easy Ways to Give Back to the Community During the Holidays

 - Arrange for lunch or dinner to be delivered to essential workers at your local hospital.
 It’s a simple way to thank them for all they do while keeping them nourished.

-3. Send holiday cards to those isolated during the pandemic
+3. Send holiday cards to those who can’t be with their families

 Who doesn’t feel a spark of excitement and joy when opening up their mailbox to find a handwritten note waiting for them?
 You can bring this feeling to those who can’t be near their families during the holidays this year, like senior citizens who are isolated in nursing homes.